LoopKit/loopdocs/docs/troubleshooting/overview.md

 If you can't find any information in LoopDocs, GitHub Issues, Zulipchat, or Facebook...PLEASE post and ask for help.
 GitHub Issues list is an EXCELLENT place to post issues of unexpected Loop behavior (that you believe are errant or need improvement).
 However, if you are just seeking clarifications on Loop, but don't necessarily expect that there's a problem with the underlying code, then Facebook and Zulipchat is a better place.
 For example, Zulipchat and Facebook are great for asking about bolus strategies or exercise target use...those aren't really code issues.

 When you post, provide a description along with any screenshots of the issue you are having and include the version of Loop you are running and the iOS on your device.
 (Tap on Loop-Settings and look at the top of the screen to get the Loop version number).
 You don't necessarily have to tag any particular person, the community is fairly active in replying to messages.

+**Post in only one place - the same volunteers monitor various sites.**